Jaguar X-Type

-The Jaguar X-Type is a front-engine, all-wheel/front-wheel drive compact executive car manufactured and marketed by Jaguar Cars from 2001 to 2009 under the internal designation X400, for a single generation, in sedan/saloon and wagon/estate body styles.
-In addition to offering Jaguar's first station wagon/estate in series production, the X-Type would ultimately introduce its first diesel engine, four-cylinder engine and front-wheel drive configuration.
+The Jaguar X-Type is a compact executive car which was manufactured and marketed by Jaguar Cars from 2001 to 2009 for a single generation.
+It has two body styles: A four-door saloon car and a five-door estate car, becoming the first estate car produced by Jaguar.
+The X-Type has a front-mounted engine and either front-wheel drive or all-wheel drive, and was Jaguar's first car with front-wheel drive.
+It was also the first Jaguar with a diesel engine or a four-cylinder engine.
+The X-Type is considered a large family car by EuroNCAP and a compact car by the United States Environmental Protection Agency.

-The X-Type was developed during the period when Jaguar was owned by Ford as a division of its Premier Automotive Group (PAG) (1999-2009) — and marked Jaguar's entry into the critical compact executive segment.
+The X-Type was developed during the period when Jaguar was owned by Ford as a division of its Premier Automotive Group (PAG) (1999–2010) — and marked Jaguar's entry into the critical compact executive segment.
 The programme aimed to double the marque's worldwide sales — requiring expansion of engineering resources, factory capacity, marketing capability, sales support and service.
-At launch, Autocar called the X-Type "the most important Jaguar ever."
+At launch, Autocar called the X-Type "the most important Jaguar ever".

-With annual projections of 100,000 sales, the X-Type recorded a production of 350,000 over its eight year manufacturing run.
+With annual projections of 100,000 sales, the X-Type recorded a production of 350,000 over its eight-year manufacturing run.